monochromata/commonreality/README.md

 An intersubjective reality used in jACT-R cognitive models (www.jactr.org).

 TODO: The check on Travis CI should be based on https://github.com/amharrison/commonreality or a jACT-R Team repository.

+The Maven site is located at http://monochromata.de/maven/sites/org.commonreality/ TODO: Move to jactr.org or so